-OPEX Corporation is a recognized global technology leader in high-speed mailroom automation, document imaging, and material handling.
+OPEX Corporation is a recognized global technology leader in high-speed mailroom automation, document imaging, and warehouse automation.
 Since 1973, OPEX systems have provided performance enhancing workflow solutions and cost-effective results to thousands of organizations around the world.

 From its humble beginnings in a leased warehouse in southern New Jersey, OPEX’s global workforce now numbers hundreds of employees.
-OPEX’s Moorestown, New Jersey World Headquarters features more than 250,000 square feet of engineering, manufacturing, warehouse, product assembly and office space.
-OPEX offices are also located in the U.K., France and Germany.
+OPEX’s Moorestown, New Jersey World Headquarters features about 475,000 square feet of engineering, manufacturing, warehouse, product assembly and office space.
+OPEX offices are also located in the U.K., France, Germany, and Australia.

 By controlling all aspects of product design, OPEX is able to deliver high-quality innovative workflow solutions to customers in a wide variety of industries including financial services, insurance, healthcare, government, retail, non-profits, utilities, telecommunication, service bureaus, educational institutions, and fulfillment operations.

 OPEX’s commitment to meeting the needs of its customers does not stop with a product sale.
 The OPEX Service Organization boasts unrivaled technical support on a worldwide basis utilizing its vast network of locally based, factory-trained, direct-employee field technicians.

 Originally a small mail-processing division of a conglomerate known as Kenco, OPEX gained its first technical expertise in the early 1970’s.
 Dollars and engineering know-how were added to the mix, and the first prototype OPEX mail opening systems were delivered in 1972.

 Simultaneous with the development of the OPEX machine, a marketing trend emerged in which companies found success using direct mail campaigns, courtesy of the United States Postal Service.
 Remittance - in the form of payment coupons and checks - was made through the mail, and an industry was born.